codenetwork/SlackBot/README.md

 ### Linter
 We're currently using AirBnb's ES6 linter standard.
 Test your code with `npm run lint` before you make a pull request.
+*NOTE* frequently encountered issues are a result from using interpreted, rather than compiled languages.
+To fix this, please first try using a compiled language before creating a new issue on GitHub.

 ### Logging
 Upon your plugin successfully completing a task, you should log with what task was